lorikayman/RebisTheory/src/lib/rebis_theory.md

 - The knight's energy counter, when it reaches 0, becomes __dark red__.
 - The [auto turrets](https://wiki.spiralknights.com/Mecha_Turret#Auto_Turret) of Spiral Order, when they are deactivated, have the same, __positioned vertically and red energy symbol__.

-We will refer to this variation of energy symbol as inverted for the consistency of our terminology.
+We will refer to this variation of energy symbol as _inverted_ for the consistency of our terminology.

+#### Introduction of Alchemy

-Here, we would propose a potential link of energy - as a universal or close to one, medium, - and Spiral Order to alchemy, based on the [Alchemy for Beginners](https://wiki.spiralknights.com/Alchemy_for_Beginners) mission description and dialogue: `Alchemy is a craft mastered by the Spiral Knights that allows for the inherent powers of various materials to awaken and fuse with each other in order to form powerful, new items!
-The Spiral Order has relied on alchemy as their primary means of creating the very arsenals that Knights have relied upon for centuries. ...
+Here, we would assess a potential link of energy -- as a universal or close to one, medium, -- and Spiral Order to alchemy through energy's currently recognized application and references, such as the above [design of lack of energy](#emptied-energy-symbol).

+As energy is tied to the act of transmutation in alchemy machines, it is worth noting the text where alchemy was introduced proper: [Alchemy for Beginners](https://wiki.spiralknights.com/Alchemy_for_Beginners) mission description and dialogue:

+- `Alchemy is a craft mastered by the Spiral Knights that allows for the inherent powers of various materials to awaken and fuse with each other in order to form powerful, new items!
+The Spiral Order has relied on alchemy as their primary means of creating the very arsenals that Knights have relied upon for centuries` ([Alchemy for Beginners](https://wiki.spiralknights.com/Alchemy_for_Beginners)).
+- `It's pretty simple stuff really, thanks to these Alchemy Stations.
+They do all the heavy lifting for ya!
 That's because every time you transmute an item through alchemy, there is a chance you can get one of several Unique Variants that makes your item much more powerful!` ([Alchemy for Beginners - Bosco](https://wiki.spiralknights.com/Alchemy_for_Beginners#Dialogue)).

+Those descriptions _suggest that Alchemy stations are built by civilization_ to which Spiral Order biologically belongs.
+The knownledge of alchemy is deep enough to incorporate it, as energy for powering the weaponry, for military use for members of Spiral Order.
+But, as there is a variable of Unique Variats, this process may likely be not completely understood in order to maximize efficiency of weapons -- and the effiency of those Unique Variants, which are labeled by Spiral Order, -- is diegetic, as their amplified properties are significant enough to attain them.

+In regards to unknown potentioal of alchemy, there is a [Mysterious Alchemy Machine](https://wiki.spiralknights.com/Mysterious_Alchemy_Machine), which is on itself a massive topic of discussion, given its contents, design and context.
+We will keep this idea of source of alchemy on Cradle for further discussion, but for now current introduction will suffice.

+##### Reconstruction of Alchemy

-This description of an `inherent power` we will keep track of, as it both constructs the foundation for this version of alchemy as a tool, as well suggests a set of symbolic, supernatual, or metaphysical principles for this reality to accommodate for a scope of the select, currently unidefined alchemical concepts, as ones having a foundation in Spiral Knights' metaphysics, rather than being a precursor to chemistry.
+Referencing the description of [Alchemy for Beginners](https://wiki.spiralknights.com/Alchemy_for_Beginners): `Alchemy is a craft mastered by the Spiral Knights that allows for the inherent powers of various materials to awaken and fuse with each other in order to form powerful, new items!
+The Spiral Order has relied on alchemy as their primary means of creating the very arsenals that Knights have relied upon for centuries`, the term of `inherent power` will be kept track of, as it offers the foundation for _this Universe's version of alchemy as a tool_, as well suggests a set of symbolic, supernatual, or metaphysical principles for this reality to accommodate for a scope of the select, currently unidefined alchemical concepts, as ones having a foundation in Spiral Knights' metaphysics, rather than being a precursor to chemistry as it is in the present reality.

-We will consider this in-universe concept of alchemy as one inspired by the real-world many western and eastern interpretations of alchemy, while preserving the core goals of alchemy independent of the setting, even a futuristic one.
-The existence of many conflicting interpretations of alchemy is also one inherent property we should keep in mind:
+We will consider this in-universe concept of alchemy as one inspired by real-world many western and eastern interpretations of alchemy, while preserving the core goals of alchemy independent of the setting, even a futuristic one.
+The existence of many conflicting interpretations of alchemy and nature of those is also one inherent property we should keep in mind:

 <BookCitation source="Psychology and Alchemy - Carl Jung">